Who are we?

 What do we do?

-- lobby, challenge and campaign for policies and decisions that would enhance the Park
+- Lobby, challenge and campaign for policies and decisions that would enhance the Park

-- provide support for exceptional projects such as the reinstatement of the Skokholm Bird Observatory and the restoration of the Pump House at St.Brides with its rare Tangye pump engine
+We help and assist other worthwhile projects, and provide support for exceptional projects such as the reinstatement of the Skokholm Bird Observatory and the restoration of the Pump House at St Brides with its rare Tangye pump engine.

+to encourage the younger generation (ages between 9 – 14) to become more involved in the Park.
 We also co-produce, with the National Park, a Children’s “Time Travelling Adventure” booklet full of activities, facts, puzzles, and fun for younger children.
 Items for sale